What is legal deposit?

 No. Making digital copies of any kind is not permitted.

-I want to look at a particular article, but I'm told that it's already in use.
+I want to look at a particular ebook or article, but I'm told that it's already in use.
 When will it be available for me to see, and can I book it?

 Only one person at a time in the University Library or its affiliated libraries can view each item, and there is no time limit set (within a day) for how long an item can be consulted.
 Once the person using it has finished, and closes down the item, it will become available for another reader to consult.
 This replicates the conditions in the print environment and forms part of the regulations.